Medical Equipment & Supplies

 • Product Safety

-Information on product safety and side effects can surface after controlled clinical trials and approval.
-Subsequently, entities are exposed to the financial implications of recalls and other adverse events.
-Issues related to product safety, such as equipment failures, manufacturing defects, design flaws, or inadequate disclosure of product-related risks, can lead to significant product liability claims.
-Firms that limit the incidence of recalls, safety concerns, and enforcement actions for manufacturing concerns may be better positioned to protect shareholder value.
+Information on product safety and side effects may be discovered after controlled clinical trials and approval.
+In such cases, entities are exposed to the financial implications of recalls and other adverse events, such as unfavourable media coverage, fines or investigations.
+Issues related to product safety, such as equipment failures, manufacturing defects, design flaws or inadequate disclosure of product-related risks, may result in significant product liability claims.
+Entities that limit the incidence of recalls, safety concerns and enforcement actions for manufacturing concerns may better protect shareholder value.

 Selling Practices & Product Labeling